mag-and-krotons/GAT/README.md

-# GANformer Battlefield Model (GAT) — Local Setup Guide
+# GANformer Battlefield Model (GAT) — Research & Local Setup Guide

 This repository explains how to: